Nancy Hayton: Storylines

 Nancy is told that Jake is being released from the psychiatric hospital so she visits him, telling him she hates him and warning him to stay away from her.
-Jake tells her he has no where else to go and he soon returns to the village.
+Jake tells her he has nowhere else to go and he soon returns to the village.
 Nancy resumes her relationship with Kris who sees how affected she is by Jake's return and supports her.
 Nancy calls the police when she witnesses Jake meeting with Charlie.
 Jake is arrested for breaking his bail terms but is released when it is explained that the meeting was accidental.
 It is decided it is unsafe to have Charlie live with Frankie, so she gives Nancy custody to prevent him being put in care.
 Nancy and Kris end their relationship.
 Jake's ex-girlfriend Loretta Jones (Melissa Walton) begins stalking him and only Nancy believes him.
 Loretta takes Nancy hostage.
 Jake comes to Nancy's rescue and convinces Loretta to have herself sectioned in, which she does.
 Nancy admits she believes Jake has changed and Jake later leaves Hollyoaks village.

 Nancy decides to become a journalist and plans to write a report on Mitzeee (Rachel Shenton).
 Nancy accompanies Mitzeee to a footballer's party.
 There, Nancy meets Dean, who Mitzeee warns Nancy of.
 Nancy does not take any notice and is drugged and almost gang-raped by Dean and his friends, but she is saved by Mitzeee.
 Nancy later bonds with Mitzeee.
 Nancy, Darren Osborne (Ashley Taylor Dawson) and sisters Texas (Bianca Hendricks Spendlove) and India Longford (Beth Kingston) begin online dating.
 Nancy and Darren realise they have feelings for each other and begin a relationship.
 India is murdered after going on a date she set up online, upsetting Nancy who comforts Texas.
 Nancy and Darren become engaged but she ends their relationship when Suzanne Ashworth (Suzanne Hall) returns to the village, pregnant with Darren's twins.
 After Suzanne gives birth, she returns to Spain and Nancy and Darren reunite.
 Lynsey Nolan (Karen Hassan) is attacked and claims that Nancy's colleague and friend Silas Blissett (Jeff Rawle) is responsible and that he also killed India.
 Nancy doubts Lynsey and clashes with her, but when it is revealed Silas is guilty, several villagers believe Nancy knew of Silas' guilt.
 Nancy blames herself for failing to believe Lynsey and for not seeing Silas' guilt but she is ultimately forgiven by the villagers and Lynsey.
 Mitzeee discovers her boyfriend, Warren Fox (Jamie Lomas) killed his ex-girlfriend Louise Summers (Roxanne McKee).
 Mitzeee writes the details in a letter which she gives to Nancy, telling her to only open it if something happens to her.
 Nancy reads the letter when Warren starts acting suspiciously and saves Mitzeee's life as a result.